eslint/eslint/docs/src/use/configure/configuration-files.md

 ### Configuration Naming Conventions

 The `name` property is optional, but it is recommended to provide a name for each configuration object, especially when you are creating shared configurations.
-The name is used in error messages, and the config inspector to help identify which configuration object is being used.
+The name is used in error messages and the config inspector to help identify which configuration object is being used.

-The name should be descriptive of the configuration object's purpose and scoped with the configuration name or plugin name.
-Using `/` as the separator.
+The name should be descriptive of the configuration object's purpose and scoped with the configuration name or plugin name using `/` as a separator.
 ESLint does not enforce the names to be unique at runtime, but it is recommended that unique names be set to avoid confusion.

 For example, if you are creating a configuration object for a plugin named `eslint-plugin-example`, you might add `name` to the configuration objects with the `example/` prefix: